AnujSaharan/The-Watch-Project/ReadMe.md

 **Q. Do dolphins sleep?**

-A. Yes, they are mammals and they do sleep.
+Yes, they are mammals and they do sleep.

 ---